DoodleSquash/Food-App/README.md

 3. Set up environment variables:

    - Create a `.env` file in the root directory.
-   - Add API keys for Firebase, Stripe, and Razorpay.
+   - Add API keys for JWT, Stripe, and MongoDB.

 4. Start the development server: